RGB-WG/rgb-core/doc/Commitments.md

 for the participating state transitions and maps of the witness transaction input to the operation ids.
 For this purpose, the commitment is created by strict-encoding `input_map` field of `TransitionBundle` into the hasher, initialized with tag `urn:lnp-bp:rgb:bundle#2024-02-03`.
-Input map is serialzied first as a 16-bit little-endian integer specifying the number of the items in the map, followed by the sequence of pairs of input number (32-bit LE value) and `OpId` (32-bytes).
+Input map is serialized first as a 16-bit little-endian integer specifying the number of the items in the map, followed by the sequence of pairs of input number (32-bit LE value) and `OpId` (32-bytes).